-Welcome to the UIC CAREER Program
+Welcome to the UIC IRACDA Program Heading link

 Our program’s specific objectives are to create a tailored training program for each scholar’s career goals that includes a research-intensive training experience, preparation in the core competencies required for excellence in teaching, and the development of critical career and cultural skills necessary to successfully transition to faculty positions at research- or teaching-focused institutions.
-A 4th year of support is included for fellows in need of additional training to meet these objectives.
+A 4th year of support is included for scholars in need of additional training to meet these objectives.